For Your Reading Displeasure.

 As of late, the Ministry has been quite keen to capitalize on the latest human invention of artificial intelligence.
 Suddenly, there is a need for the integration of this technology across all layers of the company - streamlining workflows, optimizing processes, enhancing efficiencies, and so on and so forth.
 It may even be so intelligent to one day automate the real churns of life - the mundane inconveniences of constructing language, forming interpersonal relationships, or building a sense of agency through expressions of self or other creative works.
 I would finally not be burdened by the need to think, and the annoying weight of thought would be lifted from my absent mind.
 Instead, I would just ask questions - how did anything ever get done before, and how did we survive as long as we did without AI?
 We may very well soon forget, and perhaps the answer to the question will only ever exist as a controlled output of a machine learning model.

-To have successfully fragmented their humanity across an infinite series of static data points, greedily devoured and ingested by statistical algorithms and mathematical sequences, would be the human’s terminal crowning achievement.
-With every barrier broken and obstacle eradicated, they'd no longer have a reason to live.
+To have successfully fragmented their humanity across an infinite series of static data points, greedily devoured and ingested by behemoth data centers, would be the human’s terminal crowning achievement.
+With every challenge solved for and obstacle eradicated, they'd no longer have a reason to live.